 In order to gain access to getting federal contracts for disabled veterans, proving absolute control of the SDVOSB in critical.
 Voting rights can be read differently.
 However, there situations when your business relationships or contractual relationships can cause you to lose a SDVOSB status protest due to management or business control issues.
 Every situation cannot be recited here.
 However, the way to approach the contested issue is whether at the end of the day can you really say that you are in ultimate control of the business.
 See also information about SDVOSB sole source threshold.

 - If you are in doubt, you may want to consider having an SDVOSB certification attorney to assess the facts of your specific case.

-According the Legal Information Institute, the following steps must be taking in accordance with
+According to the Legal Information Institute, the following steps must be taken in accordance with

 48 CFR 819.307 SDVOSB/VOSB Small Business Status Protests